techblue/vtiger-libreoffice-mailmerge/README.md

 Vtiger Mail Merge Module has following features.

-1. Provide Mail merge functionality in Vtiger CRM system.
+1. Provide Mail merge functionality in Vtiger CRM system. [v1.0.0]
-2. Will automatically latch merge document against the record it is merged.
+2. Will automatically latch merge document against the record it is merged. [v1.0.0]
-3. if mail merge is done on more than one document, all documents can be downloaded as zip file.
+3. if mail merge is done on more than one document, all documents can be downloaded as zip file. [v1.0.0]
-4. User can directly download mail merge templates.
+4. User can directly download mail merge templates. [v1.0.0]
-5. Specific module properties can be viewed using Module Mail Merge Field List
+5. Specific module properties can be viewed using Module Mail Merge Field List. [v1.0.0]
+6. Single record merge from detail view of particular record [v1.0.1]